iosevka-webfonts/iosevka-term-ss13/README.md

-# Iosevka-term-ss13 WebFont 17.1.0
+# Iosevka Term SS13 WebFont 17.1.0

 ## How to use

-- Add `<link href="https://iosevkawebfonts.github.io/Iosevka-term-ss13/Iosevka-term-ss13.css" rel="stylesheet" />` to your `<head>`.
+- Add `<link href="https://iosevka-webfonts.github.io/iosevka-term-ss13/iosevka-term-ss13.css" rel="stylesheet" />` to your `<head>`.
-- Use `fontFamily: 'Iosevka term ss13 Web'` or `font-family: 'Iosevka term ss13 Web'`.
+- Use `fontFamily: 'Iosevka Term SS13 Web'` or `font-family: 'Iosevka Term SS13 Web'`.